liip/LiipImagineBundle/README.md

     Liip\ImagineBundle\Imagine\Data\Loader\LoaderInterface

-To tell the bundle about your new filter loader, register it in the service container and apply the `liip_imagine.filter.loader` tag to it (example here in XML):
+To tell the bundle about your new data loader, register it in the service container and apply the `liip_imagine.filter.loader` tag to it (example here in XML):

 ``` xml